 - Identify research gaps.

-Join us for the Landscape Fuel Treatment Effectiveness webinar on Wednesday, April 5 from 11:00 - 12:30 MT.
-This is a joint event brought to you by the Northern Rockies Fire Science Network, Southern Rockies Fire Science Network, Great Basin Fire Science Exchange, Northwest Fire Science Consortium, Southwest Fire Science Consortium, and the Rocky Mountain Research Station.
+The Landscape Fuel Treatment Effectiveness webinar occurred on April 5, 2023.
+This was a joint event brought to you by the Northern Rockies Fire Science Network, Southern Rockies Fire Science Network, Great Basin Fire Science Exchange, Northwest Fire Science Consortium, Southwest Fire Science Consortium, and the Rocky Mountain Research Station.

-Four Rocky Mountain Research Station scientists will present their latest research followed by a panel discussion and Q&A.
+Four Rocky Mountain Research Station scientists presented their latest research and were followed by a panel discussion and Q&A.

 Introduction and Overview